 How Does Vaping CBD Feel (CBD Vape Oil Effects)?

 So why is vaping more efficient?
 The answer comes down to human biology.
 CBD, like any compound, needs to reach certain receptors (called cannabinoid receptors) inside your brain and body.
-In order to do this, the CBD has to get into your bloodstream.
-Ingesting the chemical takes longer, because it passes through your digestive system to be metabolized by your liver before finally dispersing in your bloodstream.
+So, the CBD has to reach your bloodstream.
+Ingesting the chemical takes longer because it passes through your digestive system to be metabolized by your liver before finally dispersing in your bloodstream.

 So far, we’ve covered the following:

-- The oil is available in cartridges or refill bottles, depending on the equipment you use.
+• The oil is available in cartridges or refill bottles, depending on the equipment you use.

-- Vaporizers are tools that use heat to convert the content of oils or other materials into vapor, allowing the user to inhale them.
+• Vaporizers are tools that use heat to convert the content of oils or other materials into vapor, allowing the user to inhale them.

-- Although vaporizers come in many forms and functions, a vape pen is the cheapest and simplest, making it perfect for beginners.
+• Although vaporizers come in many forms and functions, a vape pen is the cheapest and simplest, making it perfect for beginners.

-- Vaporizers consist of a mouthpiece, tank, atomizer, sensors and battery.
+• Vaporizers consist of a mouthpiece, tank, atomizer, sensors, and battery.

-- Customers report that vaping CBD doesn’t hit them as heavily as taking it orally (this could be a positive or negative quality depending on what you're looking for).
+• Customers report that vaping CBD doesn’t hit them as heavily as taking it orally.
+This could be a positive or negative quality depending on what you're looking for.